I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ns-ucmtcpciportcontrollerrequests-_ucmtcpci_port_controller_alternate_mode_entered_in_params.md

 `SVID`

 The Standard or Vendor ID (SVID) for the alternate mode that was entered.
 In Windows 10, version 1703, the supported  value is DISPLAYPORT_SVID, indicating that the partner device has entered DisplayPort mode.

+`Mode`

+The Standard or Vendor defined Mode value for the alternate mode that was entered.

 ## Requirements